Solar Financing

 • A loan application

-• Affirmation from your loan provider
+• Approval from your loan provider

 Types of Solar Panel Loans

-Re-amortizing a term loan
+Re-amortizing a term-loan

-Same as cash option
+Similar to cash option

 Combo Loans

-A Combo Loan consists of two parts.
+A Combo Loan is made up of two components.

 Direct Ownership: Buying Solar Panels